Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Components of

 together with cubics $f_0,f_1,f_2,f_3$, where $f_0$ is a general cubic which can be rolled three times to get $f_1$, $f_2$, and $f_3$.

 \item In its anticanonical embedding in $\PP^8$, $V_{12,2,9}$ is defined by the $2\times 2$ minors of

-together with a general quadric. \item In its anticanonical embedding in $\PP^8$, $V_{12,3}$ is defined by the $2\times 2$ minors of the two matrices in $\CC[x_{ijk},t]_{i,j,k\in\{0,1\}}$ along with a general quadric. \end{enumerate} \end{prop} \begin{proof} For $V_{10}'$, note that the variety $V$ described by the equations in (i) is a divisor of type $3D-2F$ on a scroll $S$ of type $(1,1,1,1)$.
+together with a general quadric. \item In its anticanonical embedding in $\PP^8$, $V_{12,3}$ is defined by the $2\times 2$ minors of the two matrices in $\CC[x_{ijk},t]_{i,j,k\in\{0,1\}}$ along with a general quadric. \end{enumerate} \end{prop} \begin{proof} The variety $\PP^1\times S_2$ is the product of $\PP^1$ with a del Pezzo surface $S_2$ of degree two, and it is well-known that the latter does not have very ample anticanonical divisor.

+For $V_{10}'$, note that the variety $V$ described by the equations in (i) is a divisor of type $3D-2F$ on a scroll $S$ of type $(1,1,1,1)$.
 Since this divisor is basepoint free, $V$ is smooth.
 The divisor $-K_S$ is equivalent to $4D-2F$ (see e.g. \cite[pp. 23]{kollar:00a}), and the adjunction formula thus shows that $-K_V=\CO_V(1)$.
 Since $V$ is not cut out by quadrics, it cannot be $V_{10}$ and must thus be $V_{10}'$.

 For $V_{12,2,6}$, note that the variety $V$ described by the equations in (ii) is a divisor of type $3D-3F$ on a scroll $S$ of type $(2,1,1,1)$.
 Since this divisor is basepoint free, $V$ is smooth.
 The divisor $-K_S$ is equivalent to $4D-3F$, and the adjunction formula thus shows that $-K_V=\CO_V(1)$.
 Since $V$ is not cut out by quadrics, it cannot be $V_{12}$ or one of the other two degree twelve threefolds dealt with below.